decretist/Dissertation/Chapter4/chapter4.md

 of z) away from the mean of normalized frequencies (represented by the dashed lines).

-Figures 0a and 0b represents the axes as orthogonal (perpendicular) to one another.
+Figures 0a and 0b represent the axes as orthogonal (perpendicular) to one another.
 Although doing so is acceptable as a first-order approximation in a simplified representation of this kind, plotting the values along orthogonal axes invokes an implicit assumption